AmanNarendraAli/PortfolioOptimisationCapstone/README.md

 # LSTM-Based Portfolio Optimization

-This project uses an LSTM model to dynamically optimize asset allocations in a long-only portfolio, rebalancing every two years to adapt to market patterns.
+This project uses an LSTM model to dynamically optimize asset allocations in a long-only portfolio, retraining every two years to adapt to market patterns.
 The objective is to maximize risk-adjusted returns by leveraging deep learning and financial data.

 ## Table of Contents
 - [Project Objective](#project-objective)